avington/adg/README.md

   - Start the GraphQL query API: `nx serve query`
   - Start the frontend: `nx serve client`

+### Authentication Bypass for Development

+For development and testing purposes, you can bypass the Google OAuth authentication by setting the `BYPASS_AUTH` environment variable to `true`.
+This is useful for:

+- Testing GraphQL Playground without needing authentication tokens
+- Local development when you don't want to set up Google OAuth
+- Automated testing scenarios

+**To enable authentication bypass:**

+1. Set the environment variable: `BYPASS_AUTH=true`
+2. Start your services (query server, etc.)
+3. Access GraphQL Playground at `http://localhost:4000/graphql` without authentication

+**Warning:** Never use `BYPASS_AUTH=true` in production environments.
+This feature should only be used for development and testing.

+When authentication is bypassed, a mock user is automatically created with:

+- Email: `dev@example.com`
+- Name: `Development User`
+- Sub: `dev-user-123`

 ---

 For more details, see the individual library and app README files.